cyrozap/tamil-gpu-tools/trace/README.md

 This of course, assumes you're currently in the same directory as the `frida-server` binary and want to listen on all interfaces.
-If you'd rather everyone on your local network *not* have the ability to run arbitrary commands on your Chromebok, omit the `-l 0.0.0.0` and use an SSH tunnel to `frida-server` instead.
+If you'd rather everyone on your local network *not* have the ability to run arbitrary commands on your Chromebook, omit the `-l 0.0.0.0` and use an SSH tunnel to `frida-server` instead.

 With `frida-server` running, `cd` to the directory the \_\_handlers\_\_ directory is in (the same as this README file) and run the following command: